Ventemans Track Nature Walk

-Life Along Lane Cove River
+Life along Lane Cove River

-Lane Cove River was an important food and water resource, and transport route for Aboriginal peoples.
+In the past, Lane Cove River was an important food and water resource, and transport route for Aboriginal peoples.
 Many shell middens still survive along the shores and nearby shelters, reflecting the rich cultural and spiritual life and the connection between people, Country and law.

 Today, the river offers an opportunity for recreation and enjoyment and is an essential ecological part of the natural environment of Lane Cove.

-Estuarine mangroves dominant many parts of the river on mudflats exposed to daily tidal activity.
+Estuarine mangroves dominate many parts of the river on mudflats exposed to daily tidal activity.
 Two species of mangroves are found in Lane Cove - Grey Mangroves (Avicennia marina) grow next to the water and River Mangroves (Aegiceras corniculatum) are found on the inland side of the river.

-Go for a bushwalk
+Go for a bushwalk!

 Along Ventemans Track, take your time to look and listen for the sights and sounds of life along the river.